sorgerlab/indra/doc/tutorials/nl_modeling.rst

     for st in tp.statements:
         print('%s with evidence "%s"' % (st, st.evidence[0].text))

-Note also that all the proteins mentioned in the text are grounded to database
-identifiers:

-.. ipython:: python

-    for st in tp.statements:
-        for agent in st.agent_list():
-            print('%s:' % agent.name)
-            for k, v in agent.db_refs.items():
-                print('-- %s: %s' % (k, v))

 Assemble the INDRA Statements into a rule-based executable model
 ----------------------------------------------------------------